itsSysTime/Ticketry/README.md

 2. `stta2.exe` - Second edition that was developed.
 It requires online access to refer to [asdcorp\WindowsRentFree tickets](https://github.com/asdcorp/WindowsRentFree/Tickets) and pull them based on the system Pfn (_product family name_) under the registry key **HKLM\SYSTEM\CurrentControlSet\Control\ProductOptions** at subkey **OSProductPfn**.
 Useful for speed.
 3. `stta3.exe` - Third edition that was developed.
 It requires online access to fetch tickets from the same repository as `stta2.exe`, but only activates the current edition of Windows.
 Useful for speed.
 4. `ostta.exe` - Fourth (and previously Fifth before ticketgen.com was scrapped) edition that was developed.
 It is supported offline and instead creates a patched version of `gatherosstate.exe` manually by writing the bytes of an existing _gatherosstate.exe_ file and creates the GatherOsState file as so.
 It can be considered the most helpful, as it supports offline and online environments, but the _$raw_ variable defined in the script (PS1) is large.
+5. `ostta2.ps1` - Fifth edition that was developed.
+It is supported offline, and instead uses the latest MAS method by making the ticket using the RSA signature and the PFN provided based on the edition.
+Best edition, and smaller than `ostta.exe`.

-Each of these executables was compiled using the `PS2EXE` module.
+Each of these executables was compiled using the `PS2EXE` module (excluding `ostta2.ps1`).
 To extract and analyze one of these files for yourself, install the desired, open PowerShell as an Administrator, and execute these commands:
 ```PowerShell
 cd "$parent-directory-of-file"
 .\$name-of-downloaded -extract:$name-of-extracted